 Electronic Resources: We will use Canvas to access online resources, including lecture exams.
 Class information, lectures, lab manual, and various web resources will be posted on Canvas.
 Canvas email will be used by students and instructor as necessary outside of class.
 Students must use their NMSU email account and not personal email accounts.
-Please check your devices for a stable internet connection, webcam and mic, audio, current versions of MS Office, Adobe Reader, and Zoom in Canvas.
-If you are new to Zoom in Canvas, see the student startup guide at https://learning.nmsu.edu/zoom-at-nmsu/zoom-in-canvas.
+Please check your devices for a stable internet connection, and current versions of MS Office, Adobe Reader, and Zoom in Canvas.

 Class Attendance and Excused Absences: Good attendance is defined as missing no more than three lecture meetings and no more than one lab meeting.
 Attendance will be recorded and may affect borderline course grades (see below).
 WHAT IS AN EXCUSED ABSENCE FOR MISSING AN EXAM OR ASSIGNMENT DUE DATE?
-1) An illness that is verified in writing by a physician's note with e-copy emailed to instructor on or before the first day returning to class, OR 2) participating in a NMSUsponsored activity that is verified by a written note from sponsor and emailed to instructor before the event.
+1) An illness that is verified in writing by a physician's note with e-copy emailed to instructor on or before the first day returning to class, OR 2) participating in a NMSU-sponsored activity that is verified by a written note from sponsor and emailed to instructor before the event.
 Any other absences will not be considered excused absences.
 For medical attention, contact the Aggie Health and Wellness Center at (575)646-1512.

 Lecture Examinations: There will be three noncumulative exams (known as "quiz assignments" by Canvas) that cover the lecture material.
-Each exam will be given online in Zoom with a 120-minute limit to submit.
-Two midterm exams (February 14 and March 30) will be available from 12:00 pm until 11:59 pm).
-The online final exam is scheduled for Monday, May 2 from 3:30 to 5:30 pm.
+Each exam will be given online in Zoom with a 120-minute limit to complete and submit.
+Two midterm exams (February 15 and April 5) will be available from 12:00 pm until 11:59 pm.
+The online final exam is scheduled for Monday, May 8 from 3:30 to 5:30 pm.
 Students are responsible for contacting the instructor the first week of class if this final exam time conflicts with another final exam so that an alternative exam time may be determined.
 No makeup exams will be available unless a student has an excused absence.

-Lab Manual: Students will complete seven laboratory reports contained in the lab manual and submit the completed lab manual as an assignment in canvas by 5 pm on Friday, April 29.
+Lab Manual: Students will complete seven laboratory reports contained in the lab manual and submit the completed lab manual as an assignment in canvas by 5 pm on Friday, May 5.
 Student's name must appear inside the cover page.
 There will be one drop in grade for each weekday (M-F) late.

-Weekly Lab Assignments: Students will be given weekly online laboratory assignments by the TA and must submit them in Canvas by the TA's specified deadline.
+Weekly Lab Assignments: Students will be given weekly online laboratory assignments by the TA and must submit them in Canvas (as Canvas assignments) by the TA's specified deadline.
 There will be no makeups for missing or late work unless student has an excused absence.
 Since we have only one lab section, the TA may determine a suitable independent make-up assignment if a student misses a lab due to excused absence.

-FFA CONTEST AND SERVICE LEARNING: As one of the weekly lab assignments, students will assist in preparing and conducting the state FFA Floriculture Contest at south entrance of the NMSU Pan American Center tentatively scheduled for Friday.
-April 8 from 7:30 am to 12:00 pm.
+FFA CONTEST AND SERVICE LEARNING: As one of the weekly lab assignments, students will assist in preparing and conducting the state FFA Floriculture Contest at south entrance of the NMSU Pan American Center tentatively scheduled for Friday, March 31 from 7:30 am to 12:00 pm.
 Preparatory work before the contest will be necessary in addition to work at the contest.
 Student responsibilities will be determined before the contest and must include a minimum two-hour time block.
 Students must enter their name on a sign-up sheet to document work.
 Written excuses for official university business will be provided to excuse students from their classes.

-Grading Criteria: Category Percent of Total Grade Three Exams (16.67% each) Lab Manual and Lab Attendance Lab Assignments, Quizzes, FFA Co 50 30 ntest 20 Total 100
+Grading Criteria: Category F Percent of Total Grade

+Three Exams (16.67% each) 50

+Lab Manual and Lab Attendance 30

+Lab Assignments, Quizzes, FFA Con test 20

+Total 100